BennettB123/Universe-Explorer/README.md

 # Universe-Explorer
-Explorer a procedurally generated universe
+Explore a procedurally generated universe

 # Controls
 * Left and right arrow keys will rotate the ship